PranavMaganti/compose-material-dialogs/README.md

 - Updated compose version to dev16
 - Updated kotlin version to 1.4.0-rc
 - Fix datetime dialog to fit on smaller screens

+### 0.1.8  - 2020-08-19

+- Updated compose version to dev17
+- Updated kotlin version to 1.4.0
+- Fix date dialog and time dialog to also fit on smaller screens